hunterlester/safe_cli/README.md

 - Gain more experience and proficiency in programming with Rust
 - Potentially evolve client layer for apps that don't need FFI layer from client library
 - Implement Clippy to improve code and introduce perspective for how to think differently about coding in Rust
-- Receive feedback from SAFE network community about what desired features
+- Receive feedback from SAFE network community about desired features
+- Research how specific components may have already been developed, for example Chromium's IPC management